Mary Taviner: Fascism and Oswald Mosley

 In June 1933, Taviner met the newly widowed Sir Oswald Mosley, founder and leader of the British Union of Fascists at a film studio (she was visiting as a potential producer and he with a view to making a film about fascism), and they had an affair.
 Taviner declared she wanted to marry him, and wrote him lengthy, rambling and spiteful letters.
 Several months later Taviner wrote him a very long letter, referring to a discussion of marriage between them, and claiming royal descent for herself.
 After this, Mosley would not return her phone calls and may have given orders that she should not be allowed into his house.
-Rumours spread of compromising letters, which might have serious political consequences for Mosley and the BUF.
+Rumours spread of compromising letters, which might have had serious political consequences for Mosley and the BUF.

 She enlisted the help of William Joyce (later known as Lord Haw-Haw), who had been sacked from the BUF by Mosley in 1937 and had set up the rival National Socialist League and was seeking revenge.
 He wrote that Mosley was guilty of breach of promise to Taviner, had cast aspersions about her, and had freely shown off a compromising photograph of her.
 In July 1937, Taviner was observed visiting the NSL's headquarters, and British Intelligence concluded she was blackmailing Mosley.
 In February 1938, Taviner, described as "a noted society beauty, [who] has appeared on the stage and in several films", launched a lawsuit for slander against Mosley on the grounds of breach of promise and displaying a 'lightly veiled' or nude photograph of herself, which was missing.
 She represented herself in court, and the case was eventually dismissed, She later accused Joyce of running a 300-strong pre-war spy ring under the noses of the intelligence services, an unlikely claim.
 Joyce rebutted this charge on air.
 In 1949 she was declared bankrupt (giving her profession as film producer), and she did not apply for discharge until 1957.